zkaddour/Python-DSA/README.md

 ## Chapter 1: Basic Language

-This folder will contain functions and classes that are native to the Python language and do not require any modules to function.
+This folder will contain functions and classes that are native to the Python language and do not require any modules to function:
+- **maths.py** : This file contains mathematical classes and functions.
+Some of them are as basic as adding two numbers together, while others will handle vectors or complex numbers.
+- **strings.py** : This file contains string related methods.